Phantas0s/gocket/README.md

 echo "https://thevaluable.dev" | gocket add
 ```

+If you want to display a message when each URL is successfully added, use the option verbose (`-v`).

 ## Usage

 If you choose to use the TUI, you can select a page and open it with your favorite browser using the `ENTER` key.